wesleynw/splajompy/README.md

 }
 ```

-Both public (unauthenticated) and authenticated routes are registered in a single `RegisterRoutes` call.
-The root handler in `internal/handler` holds a slice of `RouteRegistrar`s and wires everything up, so adding a new domain is as simple as implementing the interface and appending the handler in `main.go`.
+The root handler in `internal/handler` holds a slice of `RouteRegistrar`s and registers routes for each domain.

 `Store`s are currently a thin layer over the database, but exist as a natural place to add caching per domain in the future.